StuPro-TOSCAna/TOSCAna/docs/draft/rest_api.md

 ### Retrieving user-input questions

 If the transformation status changes to `user-input` the transformator needs additonal data from the user in order to perform the transformation.
-The Questions the user has to answer for a specific transformation can be retieved by calling
+The questions the user has to answer for a specific transformation can be retrieved by calling
 ```
 GET /transformation/{id}/questions
 ```